Ryan: The hit parade for Danica Patrick understandably can take its toll

 If she could re-do Saturday’s interview, Patrick might choose her words differently.
 She admittedly is known for getting angry in the wake of crashes throughout her career in IndyCar and NASCAR.
 Adrenaline is pumping in the wake of traumatic moments such as slamming a wall at 200 mph, and drivers shouldn’t be asked to apologize if it occasionally results in histrionic reactions.

-But past just being in the heat of the moment, consider what else Patrick might have been thinking about Saturday night as she attempted to process another high-speed collision that wasn’t her fault.
+But beyond just being in the heat of the moment, consider what else Patrick might have been thinking about Saturday night as she attempted to process another high-speed collision that wasn’t her fault.

 The primary sponsor of her No. 10 Ford has left and no replacement has been named for next year.
 She has a bevy of off-track, fitness-oriented pursuits (clothing lines, a book, maybe a cooking show?) with lucrative potential for long-term commercial viability independent of racing.